haloweavedev/QuilTest/README.md

 ## License

-This project is proprietary and confidential to 3Advance.
+This project is proprietary and confidential to the client.

 ---
-For more information, contact [3Advance Support](https://3advance.com/contact)